marklreyes/marklreyes/README.md

 *CA PROP 64 Advocacy through...Your FAVORITE Canna Comedy Show!*

 - ⭐️⭐️⭐️⭐️⭐️ rated show on Spotify and Apple Podcasts.
-- Centered around [Astro](https://astro.build/) and packed with interactive features using React including a Procurement App for cultivators planning a grow site from 0 to 1, US legalization map, strain explorer and more.
+- Centered around [Astro](https://astro.build/) and packed with interactive features using React including a Procurement App for cultivators planning a grow site from 0 to 1, US legalization map, strain explorer and more!

 > **Disclaimer:** Advocacy & Opinions expressed are my own and not reflective of current or past employers.